Private, In-Home Tutoring in Nanaimo, British Columbia

-SchoolTutoring Academy’s tutoring programs for Nanaimo students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Nanaimo, British Columbia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 In Nanaimo the curriculum used has been developed by the province to set rigorous standards of learning for all students.
 These standards of learning represent the areas of knowledge a student must gain in order to master a subject.
 These standards are referred to as Prescribed Learning Outcomes (PLOs) and provide a way of organizing the objectives taught within and across subject areas.
 The province also approves alternate curricula that are used in the schools, as in the case of Advanced Placement and International Baccalaureate Programs.
 Students learn in an environment that stimulates critical thought and fosters independence in learning.